nshiab/simple-data-analysis/README.md

 ## With Deno

 You need Deno v2.0.0 or higher.
+It's strongly recommended to install and enable the [Deno extension](https://docs.deno.com/runtime/getting_started/setup_your_environment/).

 To install from JSR:

 ```
 deno install --node-modules-dir=auto --allow-scripts=npm:duckdb jsr:@nshiab/simple-data-analysis
 ```

-Depending on what you are doing, you might need to install and enable the [Deno extension](https://docs.deno.com/runtime/getting_started/setup_your_environment/) before running your code.

 To run: